tranhelen/tranhelen/_posts/2015-08-13-letstalkmoney.md

 Here are some numbers: A business charges $2500/student.
 There are 25 students per cohort every three months for 12 classes.
 Instructors are offered $25-$45/hr.
 They take home about 1% - 4% of the revenue from each cohort.

-In conversation with someone in which I was incredibly upset with the split between instructor and business, as instructors would be paid more in the freelance market, they told me that they would, "do it anyway because I love it and it's not about the money."*
+In conversation with someone in which I was incredibly upset with the split between instructor and business, as instructors would be paid more in the freelance market, they told me that they would, "do it anyway because I love it and it's not about the money."<a id="anchor-1" href="#note-1">*</a>

-<em>Goddamn,</em> I thought. <em>When did this become so perverted?</em>
+*Goddamn*, I thought, *When did this become so perverted?*

 <hr class="small">